mkacper/merkle_root/README.md

 ## Running using `escript`

-This method requires meeting requirements regarding having Erlang and Elixir installed.
+This method requires having Erlang and Elixir installed.

 Run the following commands: